 The lecture series honors the memory of Professor Ed Peterson, who taught at UWRF from 1954 to 2005.
-It addresses issues that were the focus of Dr. Peterson's academic life and are still relevant today: war and peace, abuses and limits of power, the struggle for democracy in the twentieth century.
+It addresses issues that were the focus of Peterson's academic life and are still relevant today:

-To honor the memory of Ed Peterson and to address the vital issues of our time and to emphasize the issues that were the focus of his academic life: war and peace, abuses and limits of power, and the struggle for democracy in the twentieth century.
+To honor the memory of Ed Peterson and to address the vital issues of our time and to emphasize the issues that were the focus of his academic life: war and peace, abuses and limits of power, and the struggle for democracy in the 20th century.

 • The Edward N. Peterson Lecture Series Endowment